 - Family Therapy

 Treatment also includes multiple types of therapy, such as CBT, DBT, and holistic therapy.
-Therapists may use individual, group, and family therapy structures to help people interact with others, gain individual help, and work through family issues.
+Therapists may use individual, group, and family therapy structures to help people interact with others, gain personal help, and work through family issues.

 During recovery, people learn more about their behaviors or triggers and their causes of them, as well as how to change, cope with stress, and deal with triggers.
 Holistic therapies in alcoholism treatment support better overall wellness and help people develop healthy habits.